orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 [Redux](https://redux.js.org/) is a library that assists with controlling and maintaining global state within an application.
 The `react-redux` dependency we installed earlier lets us use certain bindings for Redux within our React application.
 For the scope of this article, I'm going to assume you are somewhat familiar with Redux, as we'll be using it to maintain state in the context of users.

-Lets create another directory under the `src` folder, and call it `redux`.
+Let's create another directory under the `src` folder, and call it `redux`.
 We're going to drop four files in here.

 The first is going to set up our global store within redux, we'll call this `configure-store.js`.